Super Somebodies

 Once through the school’s front door, Bessy hurried to the hallway bulletin board on which were the names of those selected for the choir.
 Not seeing her name after a quick glance, Bessy plopped her index finger next to the first name, then slowly dragged it downward.
 Again, she didn’t see her name.
 After a final scan of the names, her shoulders sunk.

-Soon slouching in a classroom seat, Bessy thought about how hard it would be to tell her mother she had failed to be chosen for the choir.
+Soon slouching at her classroom desk, Bessy thought about how hard it will to tell her mother she had failed to be chosen for the choir.
 Doing my best didn’t work out, she reminded herself.

 After leaving her desk with a stack of papers, Bessy’s teacher, Ms. Narb, let the class know she was passing back yesterday’s science test.
 “Overall, the scores were good, though some people need to study harder,” said Ms. Narb as she headed toward Bessy with a stern look.